 Starting from this context, Amazon Web Services Chile (AWS) and Morris & Opazo, Advanced Partner specializing in Big Data, held on Thursday April 4th, a Workshop with different companies and public institutions called “Building a Data Lake in AWS” .

 This time participated representatives from Autofin, ABCdin, PUC, Ministry of Education, Ministry of Health, Digital Government Division, Pontificia Universidad Católica de Chile, General Treasury of the Republic of Chile, among others.

-The training space that was held in the spaces of Amazon Web Services in Chile, was in charge of Gerardo Gómez Dobree, Regional Sales Manager for Argentina, Chile, Uruguay and Paraguay, who during the first part of the meeting exposed the important advances that has achieved AWS for the international market around fundamental aspects of the Cloud.
+The training space that was held in the spaces of Amazon Web Services in Chile, was in charge of Gerardo Gómez Dobree, South America Public Sector Country Sales at Amazon Web Services, who during the first part of the meeting exposed the important advances that has achieved AWS for the international market around fundamental aspects of the Cloud.

 His speech was centered in the main services that AWS offers, Best Practices of the Architecture of the Cloud, different approaches to implement Architectures in AWS, the Shared Responsibility Model, the Regions and Availability Zones in AWS.

 In regards of the concept and current context of the Big Data Analytics, Marcelo Rybertt, Country Manager of Morris & Opazo, deepened the thematic of the Data Lake, as well as the services and tools provided by the AWS platform to carry out the different components of data flow.